genepi/cloudgene/README.md

 A framework to build Software As A Service (SaaS) platforms for data analysis pipelines.

-- **Build** your analysis pipeline in your favorite language or use Hadoop based technologies (MapReduce, Spark, Pig)
+- :wrench: **Build** your analysis pipeline in your favorite language or use Hadoop based technologies (MapReduce, Spark, Pig)
-- **Integrate** your analysis pipeline into Cloudgene by writing a simple [configuration file](http://docs.cloudgene.io/developers/introduction/)
+- :page_facing_up: **Integrate** your analysis pipeline into Cloudgene by writing a simple [configuration file](http://docs.cloudgene.io/developers/introduction/)
-- **Get** a powerful web application with user management, data transfer, error handling and more
+- :bulb: **Get** a powerful web application with user management, data transfer, error handling and more
-- **Deploy** your application with one click to any Hadoop cluster or to public Clouds like Amazon AWS
+- :star: **Deploy** your application with one click to any Hadoop cluster or to public Clouds like Amazon AWS
-- **Provide** your application as SaaS to other scientists and handle thousands of jobs like a pro
+- :cloud: **Provide** your application as SaaS to other scientists and handle thousands of jobs like a pro
-- **Share** your application and enable everyone to clone your service to its own hardware or private cloud instance
+- :earth_americas: **Share** your application and enable everyone to clone your service to its own hardware or private cloud instance

 ## Prerequisites